-Truly convenient SSH#
+Truly convenient SSH

-New in version 0.25.0: Automatic shell integration, file transfer and reuse of connections
+Added in version 0.25.0: Automatic shell integration, file transfer and reuse of connections

-New in version 0.30.0: Automatic forwarding of remote control sockets
+Added in version 0.30.0: Automatic forwarding of remote control sockets

 The ssh kitten allows you to login easily to remote hosts, and automatically setup the environment there to be as comfortable as your local shell.
 You can specify environment variables to set on the remote host and files to copy there, making your remote experience just like your local shell.
 Additionally, it automatically sets up Shell integration on the remote host and copies the kitty terminfo database there.